abukowska/metrics/README.md

 ### Prerequisites

-This code requires Linux OS (any distro), Python 3 and some third-party libraries.
+This code requires Linux OS (any distro), Python 3.x and some third-party Python libraries.

 ### Installing

-Use attached *library_requirements* file for compliant libraries: pip3 install -r library_requirements
+1) Use attached *library_requirements* file for compliant libraries: pip3 install -r library_requirements

-THEN: python3 metrics_main.py
+2) then: python3 metrics_main.py

-As you woudn't have the access to aws instance with logs, the line within above mentioned main file has the code with copying logs via ssh commented.
+If you wouldn't have the access to any server with logs, the line within above mentioned main file has the code with copying server logs via ssh commented.
 To simulate having those logs ready, I've placed the access.log file in this project.

 ### Additional Info
-Under *output* directory you already find some results for greater picture of what you can get using my project.
+Under *output* directory you can already find some results for greater picture of what you can get using my project.
-I wanted to ommit setting up cron for this script so the repetition of the script for a period of time is simulated using *schedule* library.
+I wanted to omit setting up cron for this script so the repetition of the script for a period of time is simulated using *schedule* library.

 ## Authors